odoo/documentation/content/developer/howtos/rdtraining/B_acl_irrules.rst

 ====== ====== ==== ====== ======

-A user with the groups A and C will be able to do anything but delete the object while one with B and C will be able to read or update, but not search or read.
+A user with the groups A and C will be able to do anything but delete the object while one with B and C will be able to read and update it, but not create or delete it.

 .. note::